 Bank of America sued for race discrimination

-The plaintiffs are seeking a halt to the alleged improper practices, as well as compensatory and punitive damages.
+The lawsuit covers April 2003 to the present, and seeks class-action status.
+It seeks a halt to the alleged improper practices, back pay, and compensatory and punitive damages.

 Separately, Bank of America was sued Tuesday in the U.S. District Court in Wilmington, Delaware by a former paralegal who said he wasn't paid overtime when he worked during meal periods or beyond his standard 40-hour week.
 That lawsuit also seeks class-action status.

 Norton said the bank hasn't fully investigated the claims, but has policies to ensure worker compensation complies with applicable laws.

 According to the bias complaint, Bank of America's investment services unit employs 4,400 "premier bankers" and 3,000 brokers in 30 U.S. states and Washington, D.C.
 It is unclear how many African-Americans might be covered by the lawsuit.

 Other brokerages have also faced bias lawsuits accusing them, among other issues, of steering wealthy clients to particular groups of workers.

 Merrill Lynch & Co. faces an 18-month-old lawsuit in Chicago by African-American brokers and trainees.
 Morgan Stanley, meanwhile, last month agreed to pay $46 million to settle bias accusations by six former female brokers.